Statistical Machine Learning

 Bayes Classifier

-Theorem: Suppose we define the risk of a prediction function \(\hat{f}: \mathbb{R}^p \to \mathcal{C}\) via 0-1 loss: \(R(\hat{f}) = P(Y \neq \hat{f}(\mathbf{x}))\), where \((\mathbf{x},Y)\) is a new observation not used to estimate \(\hat{f}\).
+Theorem: Suppose we define the risk of a prediction function \(\hat{f}: \mathbb{R}^p \to \mathcal{C}\) via 0-1 loss: \(R(\hat{f}) = P(Y \neq \hat{f}(\mathbf{x}))\), where \((\mathbf{x},Y)\) is a new draw from the joint distribution.

-Then the function \(\hat{f}\) that minimizes \(R(\hat{f})\) is given by
+Then the function \(\hat{f}\) that minimizes \(R(\hat{f})\) is given by:

-\[\hat{f}(x) = \underset{c \in \mathcal{C}}{\text{arg max }} P(Y=c|\mathbf{x}=\dot{\mathbf{x}})\]
+\[\hat{f}(\dot{\mathbf{x}}) = \underset{c \in \mathcal{C}}{\text{arg max }} P(Y=c|\mathbf{x}=\dot{\mathbf{x}})\]

 Demonstration - Binary Case

-• Assume \(Y\) takes two values, \(c_1\) and \(c_2\) (binary problem).
+• Assume \(Y\) takes two values, \(c_1\) and \(c_2\) (binary classification problem).

-\[\begin{align} R(\hat{f}) = & E[I(Y \neq \hat{f}(\mathbf{x}))] = P(Y \neq \hat{f}(\mathbf{x})) \\ = & \int_{\mathbb{R}^p} P(Y \neq \hat{f}(\mathbf{x})|\mathbf{x}=\dot{\mathbf{x}})f(\mathbf{x})d\mathbf{x} \\ = & \int_{\mathbb{R}^p} [I(\hat{f}(\mathbf{x})=c_2)P(Y=c_1|\mathbf{x}=\dot{\mathbf{x}}) +\\ & I(\hat{f}(\dot{\mathbf{x}})=c_1)P(Y=c_2|\mathbf{x}=\dot{\mathbf{x}})]f(\mathbf{x})d\mathbf{x} \end{align}\]
+\[\begin{align} R(\hat{f}) = & \mathbb{E}[I(Y \neq \hat{f}(\mathbf{x}))] = P(Y \neq \hat{f}(\mathbf{x})) \\ = & \int_{\mathbb{R}^p} P(Y \neq \hat{f}(\dot{\mathbf{x}})|\mathbf{x}=\dot{\mathbf{x}}) p(\dot{\mathbf{x}}) d\dot{\mathbf{x}} \\ = & \int_{\mathbb{R}^p} [I(\hat{f}(\dot{\mathbf{x}})=c_2)P(Y=c_1|\mathbf{x}=\dot{\mathbf{x}}) + \\ & I(\hat{f}(\dot{\mathbf{x}})=c_1)P(Y=c_2|\mathbf{x}=\dot{\mathbf{x}})] p(\dot{\mathbf{x}}) d\dot{\mathbf{x}} \end{align}\]

 Bayes Classifier for Binary Case